jdw1996/jdw1996.github.io/_src/2019-12-04-mlb-logos-in-the-style-of-the-blue-jays.md

 Yes, I realize that one of the socks is blue.

+By request, I made some variants that replace Massachusetts with [a shamrock](/img/mlb-blue-jays/bos-shamrock.svg) and [a pine tree](/img/mlb-blue-jays/bos-pine.svg), to represent New England.

 <img src="img/mlb-blue-jays/bos.svg" style="width: 400px; height: 400px" />

 ## Chicago Cubs